Hazel R. O'Leary: Early career

 O'Leary worked as a prosecutor in New Jersey on organized crime cases, later becoming an assistant attorney general for the state.
 In 1969, after obtaining a divorce, O'Leary moved to Washington, D.C., where she joined the consulting/accounting firm Coopers & Lybrand.
-During the Carter administration, O'Leary was appointed assistant administrator of the Federal Energy Administration, general counsel of the Community Services Administration, and administrator of the Economic Regulatory Administration at the newly created Department of Energy.
-At the Department of Energy, Hazel met her third husband, Jack O'Leary.
+During the Carter administration, O'Leary was appointed assistant administrator of the Federal Energy Administration, general counsel of the Community Services Administration, and administrator of the Economic Regulatory Administration at the newly created Department of Energy, where she met Deputy Secretary of Energy John F. O'Leary.
+They married on April 24, 1980.

-In 1981 O'Leary and her husband established the consulting firm O'Leary & Associates in Morristown, New Jersey, where she served as vice president and general counsel.
-After Jack died of cancer, Hazel moved to Minnesota.
-From 1989 to 1993 she worked as an executive vice president of the Northern States Power Company, a Minnesota-based public utilities.
+After Carter lost the 1980 election, the O'Learys established the consulting firm O'Leary & Associates in Morristown, New Jersey, where she served as vice president and general counsel.
+After Jack died of cancer in 1987, she moved to Minnesota.
+From 1989 to 1993, O'Leary worked as an executive vice president of the Northern States Power Company, a Minnesota-based public utility.

 Secretary of Energy

-In a press conference on December 21, 1992, held in Little Rock, Arkansas, then President-elect Bill Clinton announced his intention to nominate O'Leary as Secretary of Energy.
+In a press conference on December 21, 1992, held in Little Rock, Arkansas, then President-elect Bill Clinton announced his intention to nominate O'Leary as secretary of energy.
 Clinton officially made the nomination on January 20, 1993, and the Senate confirmed O'Leary by unanimous consent the next day.
-O'Leary became the first woman and first African American to serve as Secretary of Energy.
-She was also the first Secretary of Energy to have worked for an energy company.
+O'Leary was the first woman and first African American to serve as energy secretary.
+She was also the first secretary of that department to have worked for an energy company.
 At the time she led the Department of Energy, it had an annual budget of $18 billion and approximately 18,000 employees.

 O'Leary challenged the way the department had traditionally been run, particularly its focus on developing and testing nuclear weapons.
 During her tenure, the size of the Department of Energy was reduced by a third.
-It was also a target for Republicans who wanted it eliminated entirely.
+It was also a target for Republicans who wanted it eliminated.
 While reducing the size of the department overall, O'Leary shifted resources toward efficient and renewable energy sources, a priority of the Clinton administration.

 In this position, O'Leary won praise for declassifying old Department of Energy documents, including Cold War-era records that showed the U.S. government had used American citizens as guinea pigs in human radiation experiments, as had long been rumored.
 Clinton issued Executive Order 12891, which created the Advisory Committee on Human Radiation Experiments (ACHRE) to prevent such abuses of power.
 O'Leary also announced a $4.6 million settlement payment to the families of victims of past radiation experiments.
 Other declassified documents included facts about plutonium the United States had left in South Vietnam.